ks927/codeks/_posts/2019-02-01-native-modules.markdown

     @end

-Now that the iOS code is exposed using the RCtBridgeModule, we can access it in the React Native codebase.
+Now that the iOS code is exposed using the RCTBridgeModule, we can access it in the React Native codebase.
 It is as simple as importing the module.

     import { NativeModules } from 'react-native'
     const iosTokens = NativeModules.UserToken;